RV poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Bob Munro rushes through his corporate job, distracted and disconnected from his family at breakfast.
 His kids barely acknowledge him, his wife Jamie tolerates his absence - establishing a household where career has eclipsed family connection..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Bob's boss Todd demands he cancel the Hawaii vacation and go to a merger meeting in Colorado instead, threatening his job.
 Bob realizes he must choose between his career and disappointing his family - the disruption that will force him into the adventure..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.